Colombia/Venezuela: Border Area Abuses by Armed Groups

 The decades-long armed conflict between the Revolutionary Armed Forces of Colombia (FARC) and the government officially ended with a peace accord in 2016, but the National Liberation Army (ELN) guerrillas, groups that emerged from the FARC and successor groups to paramilitaries that emerged after an official demobilization process over a decade ago continue to commit serious abuses.
-Rights defenders, Indigenous and Afro-Colombian leaders, and other community activists face threats and violence.
+Rights defenders, Indigenous and Afro-Colombian leaders, and other community activists face constant threats and violence.
 Violence associated with the armed conflict has forcibly displaced millions and impunity for grave abuses remains a serious concern.
-Police have used excessive and often brutal force in response to mostly peaceful demonstrations occurring since 2019.
-Covid-19 and measures imposed to prevent its spread have had a devastating impact on people’s enjoyment of social and economic rights.
+Police used excessive and often brutal force in response to mostly peaceful demonstrations occurring between 2019 and 2021.
+High levels of poverty, especially among Indigenous and Afro-descendant communities, remains a serious human rights concern.

 Killings, Disappearances, Child Recruitment, Forced Displacement